tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/02-link-layer.md

 MAC Address: Uses Hexadecimal (Base-16).

-A MAC address (e.g., `00:1A:2B:3C:4D:5E`) is a 48-bit number (8 x 6 bytes).
-We use hexadecimal (digits 0-9 and A-F) because it's a very compact and readable way to represent the underlying binary data.
+A MAC address (e.g., `00:1A:2B:3C:4D:5E`) is a `48-bit = 8 bits x 6 groups`.
+Each group is two hex digit representing 8 bits.
+We use hexadecimal (digits 0-9 and A-F) because it's a very compact and readable way to represent the underlying binary values.

 MAC addresses are physical.
 IP addresses are logical.